Ezku/equanimous-tribble/content/3-empirical-study/3-data-collection.md

 Audio recordings consitute the main body of research data.
 After dailies, notes on what went on were made to accompany the recordings as basis for further analysis later.
 In addition to audio recordings and the accompanying notes, the kanban boards' structure was captured as screenshots from the virtual kanban board tool described in section \ref{daily-tools}.

 Audio recordings were transferred from the recording device, an *iPhone 5S*, as *mp4* files, and played back using *VLC Player*.
 An initial analysis and structuring of the material was carried out for each daily by first reviewing the associated notes as a clue on possible interesting events, features, or background information useful for understanding the proceedings and then playing back the audio in a linear fashion.
 Notes of the audio were made in text format, logging timestamps of discussion topics and interactions that were found to be of interest.
-This *segment analysis* yielded an outline of dailies that is further delineated in section \ref{daily-structure}.
-Complete tables of the daily segments can be found in appendix section \ref{daily-segment-lengths}.
+This *segment analysis* yielded an outline of dailies that is further described in section \ref{durations-and-segments}.

 Capturing the kanban boards' structure as screenshots yielded material of two different kinds.
 The web software Asana described in \ref{daily-tools} presents what the researcher understood as kanban boards as a linear list.
 The contents of this list were extracted and are presented as indexes in appendix section \ref{kanban-board-lists}.
 The individual kanban boards' structure, expressed likewise as a linear list of labels or 'states', was extracted in a similar fashion and presented fully in appendix section \ref{kanban-board-structure}.

 ## Overview of collected data

+This section presents an outline on the data and its salient features.
+Table \ref{daily-overview} is introduced as a basis for reference.

 Daily index  |Date        |Recorded | Effective | Language| Attendance
 -------------|------------|--------:|----------:|---------|----------: